 Is climate change a big deal to you?

-I do stuff at home, so I use recycling schemes, I try not to waste food, and I use supplies that are reasonably environmentally friendly.
-But it's really difficult!
-So, for example, our veg supplier gets their salad in from Spain and France, and people will say things like, "Oh my God, that's miles away!" but they've calculated that the costs of heating a greenhouse to grow tomatoes in England is much, much worse for the environment than just growing stuff in Spain where sunshine is free.
+I do stuff at home, so I use recycling schemes, I try not to waste food, I use supplies that are reasonably environmentally friendly, but it's really difficult!
+So for example, our veg supplier gets their salad in from Spain and France, and people will say things like, "oh my god, that's miles away!" but they've calculated that the costs of heating a green house to grow tomatoes in England is much, much worse for the environment than just growing stuff in Spain where sunshine is free.
 The decisions to make are not always that straightforward.